georgexyz19/georgexyz.com/content/posts/django-model-form-validation.md

 no: 21

-Django model and form validation is a somewhat complicated and sometimes confusing topic in Django app development.
+Django model and form validation is a somewhat complicated and confusing topic in Django app development.
 A developer needs to understand several basic concepts such as model, model field, form, model form, etc. to have a good understanding of validation.
-Most books or online tutorials do not have a systematic explanation on validation.
+Most Django books and online tutorials do not have a good discussion on validation.

 Django official documentation has detailed descriptions on validation.
 However, the contents are dispersed on several places.
-I will describe the material I read on this topic in this post.
+I will describe the material I have read on this topic.

 ### Validator Function